DadeOrsu/DSS_answers/Part2.md

 **Viruses**

 The first category of malware propagation concerns parasitic software fragments that attach themselves to some existing executable content.
 The fragment may be machine code that infects some existing application, utility, or system program, or even the code used to boot a computer system.
 Computer virus infections formed the majority of malware seen in the early personal computer era.
-The term “computer virus” is still often used to refer to malware in general, rather than just computer viruses specifically.
+The term "computer virus" is still often used to refer to malware in general, rather than just computer viruses specifically.
 More recently, the virus software fragment has been some form of scripting code, typically used to support active content within data files such as Microsoft Word documents, Excel spreadsheets, or Adobe PDF documents.

 **The Nature of Viruses**

 A **computer virus** is a piece of software that can "infect" other programs, or indeed any type of executable content, by modifying them.
 The modification includes injecting the original code with a routine to make copies of the virus code, which can then go on to infect other content.
 Biological viruses are tiny scraps of genetic code—DNA or RNA—that can take over the machinery of a living cell and trick it into making thousands of flawless replicas of the original virus.
 Like its biological counterpart, a computer virus carries in its instructional code the recipe for making perfect copies of itself.

 The typical virus becomes embedded in a program, or carrier of executable content, on a computer.
 Then, whenever the infected computer comes into contact with an uninfected piece of code, a fresh copy of the virus passes into the new location.
 Thus, the infection can spread from computer to computer, aided by unsuspecting users, who exchange these programs or carrier files on disk or USB stick; or who send them to one another over a network.
 In a network environment, the ability to access documents, applications, and system services on other computers provides a perfect culture for the spread of such viral code.
 A virus that attaches to an executable program can do anything that the program is permitted to do.
 It executes secretly when the host program is run.
 Once the virus code is executing, it can perform any function, such as erasing files and programs, that is allowed by the privileges of the current user.
 One reason viruses dominated the malware scene in earlier years was the lack of user authentication and access controls on personal computer systems at that time.
 This enabled a virus to infect any executable content on the system.
 The significant quantity of programs shared on floppy disk also enabled its easy, if somewhat slow, spread.
 The inclusion of tighter access controls on modern operating systems significantly hinders the ease of infection of such traditional, machine executable code, viruses.
-This resulted in the development of macro viruses that exploit the active content supported by some documents types, such as Microsoft Word or Excel files, or Adobe PDF documents.
+This resulted in the development of **macro viruses** that exploit the active content supported by some documents types, such as Microsoft Word or Excel files, or Adobe PDF documents.
 Such documents are easily modified and shared by users as part of their normal system use, and are not protected by the same access controls as programs.
 Currently, a viral mode of infection is typically one of several propagation mechanisms used by contemporary malware, which may also include worm and Trojan capabilities.

 A computer virus has three parts.
 More generally, many contemporary types of malware also include one or more variants of these components: